-The SMA National Novena in honour of St Thérèse begins on Friday, 23 September, at the National Shrine to the Little Flower in St Joseph’s SMA Church, Blackrock Road, Cork at 7.30pm with Mass and homily [Mass on Saturdays is at 7pm].
+The SMA National Novena in honour of St Thérèse begins on Friday, 23 September, at the National Shrine to the Little Flower in St Joseph’s SMA Church, Blackrock Road, Cork at 7.30pm with Mass and homily.

-Bishop Tim Carroll SMA [emeritus Vicar Apostolic of Kontagora, Nigeria] and Fr Tim Cullinane SMA will celebrate the Masses and preach on the following themes, all taken from the writings of the Patroness of the Missions.
+Bishop Tim Carroll SMA [emeritus Vicar Apostolic of Kontagora] and Fr Tim Cullinane SMA will celebrate the first six Masses and preach on the following themes, all taken from the writings of the Patroness of the Missions.

-Kenyan-born Fr Robbin Kamemba SMA, who is the SMA community leader in Egypt, will lead and preach at the closing Mass on Saturday, 1 October, at 7pm.
+Kenyan-born Fr Robbin Kamemba SMA, who is on mission in Egypt, will lead and preach at the closing Mass on Sunday, 1 October, at 7.30pm.

 The programme for the Novena is as follows: